sgpfhgg/Synapse/README.md

 A shared AI teammate that lives in a Discord server and helps a small project team coordinate.
 Built as a skills-only contribution on top of [OpenClaw](https://github.com/openclaw/openclaw) for the Samsung PRISM Hackathon.

-The Synapse team's working coordinator: it logs decisions, routes tasks, and posts a daily standup — without any new app to install.
+The Synapse team's working coordinator: it logs decisions, routes tasks, and posts a daily standup. without any new app to install.

 ## What it does